tohyuting/tp/docs/DeveloperGuide.md

    ![View Command Execution Sequence Diagram](images/ViewCommandExecutionSequenceDiagram.png)

-   `Supplier` or `Warehouse` at the specified index is first retrieved from `supplierList` or `warehouseList` currently displayed in GUI accordingly.
+   Supplier or warehouse at the specified index is first retrieved from `supplierList` or `warehouseList` currently displayed in GUI accordingly.

-   `Predicate` containing the `supplier` or `warehouse` name will be created and parsed into `updateFilteredSupplierList` or `updateFilteredWarehouseList` method under `Model` class.
+   `Predicate` containing the supplier or warehouse name will be created and parsed into `updateFilteredSupplierList` or `updateFilteredWarehouseList` method under `Model` class.

-    This results in only the display of specified `supplier` or `warehouse` in the list.
+    This results in only the display of specified supplier or warehouse in the list.

 1. Result display